 - Develop the skills you need in academic reading, writing, referencing, presentation and analytical thinking

-- Be able to share your learning and experiences with peers to help you develop your professional practices
+- Be able to share your learning and experiences virtually with peers in an international environment to help you develop your professional practices

 Your final marks will be based on two quizzes and two essays or reports (one quiz and one essay or report for each module).